Table of Contents

-7. You may experience (or may not) conflicts with other plugins and themes, but this this is a usual thing in the imperfect tech world.
+7. You may experience (or may not) conflicts with other plugins and themes, but this is a usual thing in the imperfect tech world.

 To sum it up, my quick and probably obvious recommendation would be: if it serves your WordPress needs, Jetpack is undoubtedly one of the best WordPress plugins out there.

-And I’m sure it’s a great tool for WordPress users of all calibres.
+And I’m sure it’s a great tool for WordPress users of all calibers.
 It solves lots of problems for non-tech WordPress newbies.
 For developers, Jetpack is a professional plugin to include into clients’ websites to run any specific functionality.